DevExpress-Examples/How-to-define-separate-columns-for-the-date-and-time-parts-of-the-DateTime-property/README.md

 </dxg:GridControl.Columns>
 ```

-If you chose this option, cells within these columns will be read-only.
-To edit values, consider using solution #1 or #3.
+If implemented, this technique makes unbound columns read-only.
+To allow users to edit column values, use other techniques ([Create Additional Date and Time Properties](#create-additional-date-and-time-properties) or [Use the CustomUnboundColumnData Command](#use-the-customunboundcolumndata-command)).

 ### Files to Review